MichaelCurrin/jekyll-gh-actions-quickstart/README.md

     </a>
 </div>

 This project uses **GitHub Actions** to build the site with Jekyll 4 and make the output available to serve as static output with GitHub Pages.
-Read more on page linked above.
+More details are covered on the [demo site](https://michaelcurrin.github.io/jekyll-gh-actions-quickstart/).

 ## How use this project